open-feature/go-sdk-contrib/providers/flagd/README.md

 ### Target URI Support (gRPC name resolution)

-The `targetUri` is meant for gRPC custom name resolution (default is `dns`), this allows users to use different resolution method e.g. `xds`.
+The `TargetUri` is meant for gRPC custom name resolution (default is `dns`), this allows users to use different resolution method e.g. `xds`.
 Currently, we are supporting all [core resolver](https://grpc.io/docs/guides/custom-name-resolution/) and one custom resolver for `envoy` proxy resolution.
 For more details, please refer the [RFC](https://github.com/open-feature/flagd/blob/main/docs/reference/specifications/proposal/rfc-grpc-custom-name-resolver.md) document.